shinys000114/odroid-powermate/docs/settings.md

 The device boots in APSTA mode by default and services the following AP.

-- SSID: odroid-pm
+- SSID: powermate
-- Password: powermate
+- Password: hardkernel

 After connecting to the above AP using a smartphone, etc., you can configure the device by accessing the `http://192.168.4.1` address.